pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The true value of a man is not determined by his possession, supposed or real, of truth, but rather by his sincere exertion to get to the truth.
 It is not possession of the truth, but rather the pursuit of truth by which he extends his powers and in which his ever-growing perfectability is to be found.
 Possession makes one passive, indolent, and proud.
 If God were to hold all truth concealed in his right hand, and in his left only the steady and diligent drive for truth, albeit with the proviso that I would always and forever err in the process, and to offer me the choice, I would, with all humility, take the left hand."
 --Gotthold Lessing

+"See you in the next life
+I'll think of you when I get high"
+--Kara Levchenko, *Next Life*

 "It was on my fifth birthday that Papa put his hand on my shoulder and said, 'Remember, my son, if you ever need a helping hand, you'll find one at the end of your arm.'"
 --Sam Levenson

 "If I can’t explain my ideas to a very smart non-expert then I haven’t really fleshed them out properly."